dlombard94/dlombard94.github.io/README.md

 These fields are being uploaded every 30 seconds
-Also use thingtweet platform to tweet when temp or humidity go outside the desired range
+Also use thingtweet platform to tweet when temp or humidity go outside the desired range I also use a try except block to catch and log and exceptions.